MLisowski001/Portfolio/README.md

 ## About me
 Stworzyłem poniższe portfolio celem ukazania mojego rozwoju w zakresie testowania oprogramowania.
 Tematem zainteresował mnie mój obecny mentor, który jest Testerem Oprogramowania.

-I am a software tester.
-I found out about this profession relatively recently and I liked it very much.
-After two years of work, I care even more about development, so I have set my daily routine on the priority of learning as much as I can in the field, including test automation.
-Being a software tester has been a milestone in my professional career and the position of developer is my professional goal due to the variety of tasks and development opportunities.

 LinkedIn [Michał Patryk Lisowski](http://https://pl.linkedin.com/in/mlisowski1)